Monterrey Flash

-When it entered the PASL, the Monterrey Flash became the third Mexican team to be part of the US-based league, joining the Tijuana-based Toros Mexico and Saltillo Rancho Seco.
+When it entered the PASL, the Monterrey Flash became Mexico's third team to be part of the US-based league, joining the Tijuana-based Toros Mexico and Saltillo Rancho Seco.
 With the Toros not part of the re-branded Major Arena Soccer League, both Mexico-based teams were in the new Southern Division along with four teams based in Texas for 2014–15.

 History

 In 2011, Monterrey Flash placed 1st in the LMFRPro.
 On November 3, 2013, at the first match of the 2013–14 season, Monterrey Flash set the PASL attendance record for a match with an attendance of 9,626.